marmelab/react-admin/docs/TabbedShowLayout.md

 ## `sx`: CSS API

-The `<TabbedShowLayout>` component accepts the usual `className` prop but you can override many class names injected to the inner components by React-admin thanks to the `sx` property (as most MUI components, see their [documentation about it](https://mui.com/customization/how-to-customize/#overriding-nested-component-styles)).
+The `<TabbedShowLayout>` component accepts the usual `className` prop but you can override many class names injected to the inner components by React-admin thanks to the `sx` property (as most Material UI components, see their [documentation about it](https://mui.com/material-ui/customization/how-to-customize/#overriding-nested-component-styles)).
 This property accepts the following subclasses:

 | Rule name                       | Description                                              |
 |---------------------------------| ---------------------------------------------------------|
 | `& .RaTabbedShowLayout-content` | Applied to the content zone (under the tabs)             |

-To override the style of all instances of `<TabbedShowLayout>` using the [MUI style overrides](https://mui.com/customization/theme-components/), use the `RaTabbedShowLayout` key.
+To override the style of all instances of `<TabbedShowLayout>` using the [Material UI style overrides](https://mui.com/material-ui/customization/theme-components/#theme-style-overrides), use the `RaTabbedShowLayout` key.

 To style the tabs, the `<TabbedShowLayout.Tab>` component accepts two props: